MachineLs/staysbooking/README.md

-# staysbooking
-Staybooking: An online stay rental application based on React and Spring Boot.
+# Staybooking: An online stay rental application based on React and Spring Boot.

 • Designed and built a single page web application using React.
 Bootstrap the development with mature component library AntD.